 - Proof of non-profit/tax exempt status (only official government-issued documents will be accepted)

-- A copy of your most recent audited financial statement (preferably in U.S. dollars).
+- A copy of your most recent financial statement (preferably in U.S. dollars).
 Please note the requirement will depend on the annual income of your organisation.

 - 6 different samples of your organization’s most recent information materials related to the work of the United Nations (for example: newsletters, reports, audio or video productions, blogs, promotional publications/advertisement of events, etc).